Information for Authors

 - Damhuis, S. 2005 Hand Stencils: A Key to Identifying Gender at Rock Art Sites.
 Unpublished BArch(Hons) thesis, Department of Archaeology, Flinders University, Adelaide.

 - David, B. 1994 A Space-Time Odyssey: Rock Art and Regionalisation in North Queensland Prehistory.
-Unpublished PhD thesis, Department of Anthropology and Sociology, University of Queensland, Brisbane.
+Unpublished PhD thesis, Department of Anthropology and Sociology, University of Queensland, St Lucia.

 - Ross, J. 1997 Painted Relationships: An Archaeological Analysis of a Distinctive Anthropomorphic Rock Art Motif in Northwest Central Queensland.
 Unpublished BA(Hons) thesis, School of Humanities, University of New England, Armidale.